sdetmharinavi/hnvtx/scripts/output.md

         );
     }

-    // 3.
-Date Filter (Only if in Day mode AND no search query)
-    // If user is searching, we show matches from the whole month regardless of selected day if (viewMode === 'day' && !debouncedSearch) {
+    if (viewMode === 'day' && !debouncedSearch) {
         const selectedDateString = `${selectedDate.getFullYear()}-${String(selectedDate.getMonth() + 1).padStart(2, '0')}-${String(selectedDate.getDate()).padStart(2, '0')}`;
         notes = notes.filter(note => note.note_date === selectedDateString);